Step 6: Retire When You Want To

-It’s also not helped that the rules surrounding pensions have changed enormously in the last 10 years.
-Some of the changes have been beneficial, as costs have come down, but the choices available to us have undoubtedly become a lot more complex as well.
+It’s also not helped that the rules surrounding pensions have changed enormously in recent.
+Some of the changes have been beneficial, as pension costs have come down, but the choices available to us have undoubtedly become a lot more complex as well.
 Throw in some scary pension scandals, like Equitable Life, and no wonder many people are put off and aren’t saving enough for their retirement.

 Fools certainly shouldn’t despair though.
 Building up a decent retirement pot is still feasible, and doesn’t need anything overly complicated or magical.
 Start saving early, join a company plan if there’s one available (many employers will still contribute cash on your behalf), and keep on investing on a regular basis.